Where is the conference being held?

 Yes!
 All illustrator attendees who are members of SCBWI may send us promotional postcards of their work to be included in the faculty gifts.
-Postcards must be a maximum of 6 inches by 8 inches and must be received by Illustrator Coordinator Amy Farrier by April 30.
+Postcards must be a maximum of 6 inches by 8 inches and must be received by Illustrator Coordinator C.S.
+Jennings by April 13, 2018.
 Illustrators will receive information about how to submit their postcards after they register.

 How can I be considered for the Emerging Voice Illustrator Mentorship?